 Eat often (keep the furnace burning!).

 Note: I don’t actually agree with this rule.
 It might be fine if you are young and fit.
-But if you have any kind of insulin resistance, this is just going to make things worse.
+But if you have any kind of insulin resistance, eating often is just going to make things worse.
 You don’t need to be pumping insulin into your blood every two hours.
-If you carry any extra weight and are worried that you might be insulin resistant, I would suggest your ignore this one.
+If you carry any extra weight and are worried that you might be insulin resistant, I would suggest you ignore this one.
+Contrary to what most of us believe, it is good for us to take a few hours’ break from eating.

 Rule 3 of the Top 10 Ride Your Way Lean Eating Rules: